All LLM Models

 Deepseek Coder 6.7B Instruct

-DeepSeek · 6.7B
+DeepSeek · 6.7B · runs from 4.2 GB

 DeepSeek Coder 6.7B Instruct is a first-generation code-specialized model trained on a large corpus of source code and programming-related data.
 At 6.7 billion parameters, it provides solid code completion, generation, and explanation capabilities across popular programming languages while remaining small enough to run on most consumer GPUs.
 While newer models in the DeepSeek lineup have surpassed it in raw capability, this model remains a practical choice for users who need a lightweight local coding assistant with minimal hardware requirements.
 It runs well on GPUs with as little as 6 GB of VRAM when quantized.